This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - EOG: This test, also called electrooculogram, measures your eye movements while you sleep.
 Electrodes are be placed near your right eyebrow and under your left eye.

 - Plethysmogram: This test monitors your chest and abdominal movement.
 Elastic belts are placed around your chest and abdomen to see how deep you breathe.
-This test also tells your caregiver how many breaths you take per minute and if you stop breathing.
+This test also tells your healthcare provider how many breaths you take per minute and if you stop breathing.

 - Recordings: Recordings may be done while you sleep by a video, microphone, or both.
 This is done to hear how loud your snoring is and to see how you sleep.
 If a microphone is used, an electrode may be placed on your throat or neck.

 - Thermistor: This test uses a sensor to measure your nasal pressure.
-The thermistor will tell your caregiver how much airflow you have through your nose and mouth while asleep.
+The thermistor will tell your healthcare provider how much airflow you have through your nose and mouth while asleep.

 - You cannot make it to your PSG test.